 - In Worm, Amy Dallon, the teenage hero known as Panacea, is revealed to actually be the daughter of the villain Marquis.
 She was adopted by the superheroes Brandish (Carrol Dallon) and Flashbang (Mark Dallon) after they defeated and captured Marquis.
 He was sentenced to the Birdcage, an inescapable, life-sentence-only prison for villains, so this was tantamount to orphaning the infant Amy and they felt responsible.
 However, her presence in the Dallon family, combined with Mark and Carol's personality issues, led over time to major drama, heartbreak, and disaster.

-- Ezel: Sekiz is brought up by Kenan Birkan, who ordered the death of his father when he was only a young boy, and used as a de facto hostage against his grandfather (and Kenan's enemy) Ramiz.
+- Ezel: Sekiz is brought up by Kenan Birkan, who ordered the death of his father when he was only a young boy, and used him as a de facto hostage against his grandfather (and Kenan's enemy) Ramiz.
 Seeking Revenge Through Corruption, Kenan shapes Sekiz into a Bastard Understudy, making him believe his grandfather was responsible for the crime.
 His ultimate goal is to make Sekiz assassinate Ramiz, knowing the latter would not hurt his estranged grandchild.

 - Bioshock: In a loose sense of the word "raised", Jack, the protagonist and Andrew Ryan's son, was harvested and grown by Frank Fontaine in order to raise him into a Laser-Guided Tyke-Bomb to kill Ryan.
 Ryan's biological child would have an advantage doing this, as the Vita-Chambers were coded to resurrect Ryan and his immediate family.